kliff9/-NFT_collection-/README.md

+.
 # RandomWord NFT Collection �

 ## Purpose:

+An NFT is a digital asset that represents real-world objects like art, music, in-game items and videos.
+They are bought and sold online, frequently with cryptocurrency.
 An NFT is generated (or ‘minted’) using a ‘smart contract’, which is computer code stored on a blockchain.
+Users Will be able to mint their Own NFT with this application

 ## Technologies Used: